mreferre/aws-proton-tutorial/README.md

 ### A typical real life use case for Proton

 Sometimes people find hard to relate to Proton and how it applies to real world problems.
-Some of them may think "can you not just use <xyz> instead of Proton?".
+Some of them may think "can you not just use <xyz> instead of Proton?" (where `xyz` could be standard CloudFormation, Copilot or other products).
 Inspiring about when and why to use Proton is as important as explaining how Proton works.
-So before we move into the "how" (the tutorial), it could be useful to think about a fictious (yet very common) real life situation where Proton can help.
+So before we move into the "how" (the tutorial), it could be useful to think about a fictious (yet very common) real life situation where Proton can help (and where `xyz` alone couldn't cut it).

 ----
 Pizza&Ananas is a high quality restaurant chain that has decided to double down investments for their on-line presence.
 They have a lot initiatives to build multiple applications to make their customers’ online experience better, including a new food delivery service and more.